A Gaussian process and linear-based framework for computing cut distributions in modular Bayesian calibration of two chained computer models: Methods for conditional density estimation

-\item Fitting of a GP model on the quantities \eqref{eq10} and \eqref{eq11} respectively based on their estimated values on $D_m$.
-From the two first moments learnt by the two GP, a Gaussian assumption is finally used to build a predictive distribution associated with any new realization $\lambda^\star \notin D_m$. \end{enumerate}
+Let us consider a numerical design, denoted by $D_m$, consisting of $m$ realizations $\lambda_j \sim \pi(\lambda|w)$ generated by Latin hypercube sampling \citep{mckay1979comparison}.
+Given a set of posterior samples $(\theta^{(i)}_j)_{i=1}^N$ associated with each $\lambda_j$, the posterior expectation and the variance matrix of the conditional distribution in Eq.~(\ref{naive}) can be estimated by

-The main difficulty of Step $(iii)$ lies in preserving the positive semi-definite property of covariance matrices in the GP regression model.
-There are some solutions to satisfy this property: \begin{itemize} \item for $p=1$, GP regression on the log variance can be considered, \item for $p>1$, the solution proposed in \citep{fiszeder2021covariance} is to first carry out a regression on the Cholesky factors and then to use the inverse Cholesky decomposition to obtain predicted matrices ensuring the positive semi-definite property.
-However, this method is rather complex and omits any assessment of the prediction uncertainty. \end{itemize}
+Then, a Gaussian process (GP) emulator (see Section~\ref{sec::gp} for a brief introduction) can be used to interpolate the first two moments \eqref{eq10} and \eqref{eq11}, enabling predictions of the mean and variance of $\mathbb{P}_{\theta|\lambda}$ for any realization $\lambda^{\star} \notin D_m$.
+The main problem lies in preserving the positive semidefinite property of the variance matrix.
+The GP can be fitted on the log variance if $\theta$ is a scalar parameter $(p=1)$.
+For $p>1$, the solution proposed in \citep{fiszeder2021covariance} consists of fitting a GP on each Cholesky factor, then using the inverse Cholesky decomposition to obtain a matrix ensuring the positive semi-definite property.
+However, this method is rather costly when $p$ is large and does not provide any uncertainty of the predicted matrix.

-To circumvent the use of an MH algorithm for estimating $\pi(\theta(\lambda)|z):=\pi(\theta|\lambda,z)$ in Step $(ii)$, we assume in the remainder of the paper that the output of the numerical model $y_{\theta,\lambda}(x)$ is linear in $\theta$ conditionally on $\lambda$.
-Regarding the fuel application which constitutes the applicative framework, the available simulations of the fission gas behavior model show that this linearity assumption is reasonable.
-With this assumption, Steps $(i)$ and $(ii)$ are easier to implement because MH sampling is not required anymore.
-However, the problem of interpolating covariance matrices remains.
-This is why we propose in the next section a new method for the approximation of $\pi(\theta(\lambda)|z)$ still under the framework of the linear assumption.
+In the rest of the paper, the downstream model is approximated by a linear function of $\theta$ conditional on $\lambda$ (see Section~\ref{sec:linear_app}).
+This assumption is appropriate when the model output can be reasonably approximated by a linear function of $\theta$, as in the case of the fission-gas behavior model.
+This implies that Eq.~(\ref{naive}) no longer requires MCMC, although a large number of samples $(\lambda_i,\theta_i)$ is still needed.
+In the linear framework, the moment-based method becomes easier to implement because the posterior of $\theta$ conditional on $\lambda$ can be computed explicitly as a Gaussian distribution provided the prior density $\pi(\theta|\lambda)$ is Gaussian.
+However, the difficulty of interpolating variance matrices remains.
+In the GP--LinCC method presented in the next section, we adopt a Bayesian approach by fitting a GP emulator embedded as a prior distribution on $\theta(\lambda)$.